spoliveira/HERclassHE/README.md

 dir_slides = ''                 # path with all the slides, in this case, you should put here the path to HE images slides dir_thumbnails = ''             # path where segmentation masks will be stored (reduced size)
 ```
-This file is used to generate tumor segmentation masks.
+This file is used to generate tumour segmentation masks.
 To run this script, type:
 ```bash
 $ python HASHI_segmentation.py
 ```